Cross My Heart (Eighth Wonder song)

-"Cross My Heart" is a song recorded by English pop band Eighth Wonder, released in June 1988 by CBS as the second single from their debut album, Fearless (1988), and the group's sixth single.
+"Cross My Heart" is a song written by Michael Jay and recorded by English pop band Eighth Wonder.
+It was released in June 1988 by CBS as the second single from their debut album, Fearless (1988), and the group's sixth single.
 It proved to be almost as successful chartwise as "I'm Not Scared", reaching the top ten in Italy, Norway and Switzerland, and the top twenty in France, West Germany and United Kingdom.
 It was a minor success in the US, peaking at number 56, but remains the band's only American top 75 hit single.
 The music video was directed by Dieter 'Dee' Trattmann.
 The song was also notably recorded by American singer Martika.

 Overview

 Songwriter Michael Jay says the track was originally written for Martika, who he was planning to produce and launch as a pop star.
 However, his publishing deal at the time required that his songs not be withheld exclusively for one artist, and were to be shopped around for placement with other acts.
 Eighth Wonder's version of "Cross My Heart" followed Tracie Spencer's January 1988 version which featured on her self-titled debut album.
 During that year, the song was also released by Martika on her eponymous debut album.
 Also in 1988, Hong Kong pop singer Sandy Lam recorded a Cantonese version of the song, titled "Once We've Touched (一接觸)" for her sixth album City Rhythm.